 What is the Give Me a Beat Learning Community?

-Freshman Recording Industry and Mass Communication majors are invited to join the Give Me a Beat Learning Community, designed to build camaraderie and provide a support network for new majors in those areas.
+Freshman Recording Industry and Media and Entertainment majors are invited to join the Give Me a Beat Learning Community, designed to build camaraderie and provide a support network for new majors in those areas.
 Home for this group is in the FYE buildings.

 All students in this community enroll in the same section of JOUR 1020, Understanding Mass Media (required of all Recording Industry majors).
 The course analyzes the content and context of the American mass media to understand how they affect individuals and society.